045051Shalini/chat-assistant/README.md

 Total budget: ₹825,000 (approx. $11,150 USD) per month for a duration of 12 months

-- **Q3 How should i do a campaign for a women hygiene products brand which has a products portfolio for women personal care in india?**
+- **Q3 How should I do a campaign for a women hygiene products brand which has a products portfolio for women personal care in india?**
 - **A3 Campaign Name:** "Empowering Women, Inside and Out"

 **Objective:**